microsoft/DMF/Dmf/Modules.Library/Dmf_ContinuousRequestTarget.md

 ##### Returns

 NTSTATUS.
-Fails if the Request cannot be sent to the Modules internal WDFIOTARGET.
+Fails if the Request cannot be sent to the Module's internal WDFIOTARGET.

 ##### Parameters
 Parameter | Description